ibm-cloud-docs/dl/macsec-rotating-keys.md

    {: important}

 1. Delete the old fallback CAK and configure the new fallback CAK name and material on your device.
-1. Store the fallback CAK material used in Step 2 in the HPCS instance.
+1. Store the fallback CAK material used in Step 2 in the Secrets Manager or HPCS instance.
 1. Then, call an IBM Direct Link API to inform the Direct Link service about the availability of the new CAK.
 IBM Direct Link securely retrieves the new CAK and configures it on the IBM (XCS) that peers with your device.